TeamErrorByNight2020/pizza-prototype-gui/README.md

 A minimal pizza ordering system written in JavaFX.
 Created as a group project for SWE 3313.

-## Building the Project
+## Running the Program

+1. Download the latest JAR file from the [Releases](https://github.com/TeamErrorByNight2020/pizza-prototype-gui/releases) page.

+2. From command-line, execute `java -jar ./pizza-prototype-gui.jar`

+## Development

-Requires having Maven and JDK installed.
+Requires having Maven and the JDK installed.

-1. Download the repository.
+1. Download or clone this repository to your computer.

-2. Execute `mvn install`
+2. Execute `mvn javafx:run` to run the code and test changes.

+3. When ready for distribution, execute `mvn install`.

-3. The distributable JAR should now exist at `target/pizza-prototype-gui-XXX-jar-with-dependencies.jar`.
+4. A distributable JAR should now exist at `target/pizza-prototype-gui-XXX-jar-with-dependencies.jar`

    Note: Currently, the build step also generates a `pizza-prototype-gui-XXX.jar`, which is not useable.
-This bundle should be ignored.
+Maven is hard, and I don't know why it does this.
+This one should be ignored.

-## Running the Executable

-1. From command-line, execute `java -jar ./pizza-prototype-gui.jar`

-## Building the Project

-Requires having Maven and JDK installed.

-1. Download the repository.

-2. Execute `mvn install`

-3. The distributable JAR should now exist at `target/pizza-prototype-gui-1.0-SNAPSHOT-jar-with-dependencies.jar`.

-   Note: Currently, the build step also generates a `pizza-prototype-gui-1.0-SNAPSHOT.jar`, which is not useable.
-Hopefully the final project should not emit this file.

-## Running the Project

-1. From command-line, execute `java -jar ./pizza-prototype-gui.jar`

-   The final submission should include an executable script which can run the file by double-clicking.